crisryantan/TodoApp/README.md

 TodoApp
 =======

-Simple TodoApp using NodeJS,mongodb and jquery.
+Simple Realtime TodoApp using NodeJS,mongodb and jquery.
 D:

 clone this repository